Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Evaluation

 We trained our network on random subsets of $\tau$ corresponding to the nine squares to test how well our model generalized.
 As an example: $\{(0,0), (0,2), (2,0), (2,2)\}$ is a length $4$ subset of $\tau$'s corresponding to the $4$ corner squares in our grid.
 For every random subset, we trained our network for 50 epochs and evaluated the performance of our model on 100 trials for each button.
 The trajectories for the trials were generated by moving the agent in one of eight cardinal directions towards the goal at each time-step.
 A trial was counted as a success only if the agent slowed to a complete stop at the correct blue square.

 We conducted an ablation study to evaluate the effect of our model's goal parameterization.
-Our ablation of the goal-parameter was equivalent to the architecture shown in Figure \ref{fig:architecture} without the goal-conditioning module.
-In addition, we evaluated a version of our algorithm that uses an unstructured representation for the goal-parameter to study how structure in the choice of representation for $\tau$ affects our performance.
-Specifically, we used a one-hot vector where a goal corresponded to a randomly-chosen index of a nine-dimensional vector.
-Finally, we tested another version of our model that used the specific button's pixel location within the image as $\tau$.
-For our ablation, one-hot, and pixel-based versions, we repeated the above experiment with the specified model changes.
+Our ablation of the goal-parameter was equivalent to the architecture shown in Figure \ref{fig:architecture} without the goal-conditioning module, which is mostly equivalent to the architecture used by \citet{Zhang2017DeepIL}.
+In addition, we evaluated a version of our algorithm that uses a one-hot vector where a goal corresponded to a randomly-chosen index of a nine-dimensional vector.
+This representation is \textit{unstructured} because there is no information for the agent to exploit to generalize to previously-unseen goals.
+Thus, it should theoretically only be able to select amongst goals it has already seen during training and is similar to the \textit{conditional imitation learning} approach from \citet{CodevillaSelfDriving}, albeit with a different architecture that is more suited to this task.

+For our index-based and one-hot representations as well as our ablation, we repeated the above experiment involving training and evaluating on 100 trials of data with the specified model changes.
 The results are displayed in Figure \ref{fig:2dResults}.

-Our experiments show that injecting the goal parameter $\tau$ defined by either the relative row/column indices or the pixel coordinates expands the functionality of the original behavioral cloning algorithm.
-As Figure \ref{fig:2dResults} shows, the ablation algorithm is only able to achieve approximately $11\%$ success rate when trained on only one square and its performance generally degraded with more squares in the training set.
+Our experiments show that injecting the goal parameter $\tau$ defined by the relative row/column indices allows the original behavioral cloning algorithm to select specific goals and even generalize to unseen ones via interpolation.
+As Figure \ref{fig:2dResults} shows, the version of the network with the goal-conditioning ablated is only able to achieve approximately $11\%$ success rate when trained on only one square and its performance generally degraded with more squares in the training set probably because the network was simply averaging the trajectories it was trained on.
 We also see that the one-hot vector representation of the goal parameter only allows for the algorithm to successfully reach squares seen in training.
-The addition of our structured goal-parameter $\tau$ - either as the relative row-column index or pixel location - allowed the network to learn the mapping from $\tau$ to the location of a square, and thus enable it to not only select squares it has seen during training, but also generalize to novel squares based on novel $\tau$ inputs.
+The addition of our structured goal-parameter $\tau$ as the relative row-column index allows the network to learn the mapping from $\tau$ to the location of a square, and thus enable it to not only select squares it has seen during training, but also generalize to new squares based on novel $\tau$ inputs.